Luxury camp on a remote section of the Sand River

 - Sala's Camp welcomes children - there are activities on offer for all ages and babysitting is available

 Location is everything at Sala’s Camp.
 Nestled in the Maasai Mara National Park, but in a very remote southern-central corner of it on the tranquil banks of the Sand River, Sala’s boasts the most private of safari experiences within the reserve’s borders.
+The camp works in close conjunction with various wildlife projects in the area, so you can be sure your visit is making a difference.

 The camp features 11 tents including two family tents and two honeymoon tents.
 All feature private plunge pools and en-suite bathrooms with hot showers, running water and flushing loos.